 These are just two potential middle-class profiles – out of many possibilities – and alone they take in millions of households.

 It seems that middle-class status is primarily subjective.
 Mostly, you’re middle class if you THINK you’re middle-class.
-And thinking that you’re middle-class comes mostly from behaving like the middle-class, and having the common trappings of people associated with middle-class.
+And thinking that you’re middle-class comes mostly from behaving like the middle-class.
+It also means having the common trappings of people associated with middle-class.

 In reality, it takes a lot of time, effort and financial resources to maintain the stereo typical middle-class, suburban lifestyle.
 The resources that you devote to the chase can take away from other directions in your life that might not only be more productive, but might also better suit your personality and preferences.
 I think this is what the newly minted IT millionaire was referring to.